MaterializeInc/materialize/doc/developer/feature-benchmark.md

 This is going to benchmark the current source against the `materialize/materialized:unstable` container from DockerHub.

-To run one benchmark or a named subset:
+To run one benchmark scenario or a named subset:

 ```
 ./mzcompose run feature-benchmark --root-scenario=FastPath